ProvableHQ/welcome/documentation/aleo/networking/networking.md

 # Networking

-The snarkOS network protocol establishes a peer-to-peer network of nodes that maintain the liveness of the blockchain by actively exchanging transactions and blocks.
+The snarkOS network protocol establishes a peer-to-peer network of nodes that maintain the liveness of the ledger by actively exchanging transactions and blocks.

 ## Introduction